JuliaStats/GLM.jl/docs/src/examples.md

 5.11746
 ```
 ## Linear regression with PowerLink.

-### Choose the best model from a set of λs, based on minimum BIC
+In this example, we choose the best model from a set of λs, based on minimum BIC.

 ```jldoctest
 julia> using GLM, RDatasets, StatsBase, DataFrames, Optim;